wrench-project/wrench-python-api/dev/DEVELOPMENT.md

   - In `wrench/api/simulation.py`, implement the needed method(s)

-## A Full Example
+## Example: Supporting the creation/use of a Workflow

 The simplest way to learn how to do this is to go through a complete example.
 Let's look at how part of the "workflow" concept is implemented in the API.
 A workflow is a data structure that contains "tasks".
 The [WRENCH C++ API](https://wrench-project.org/wrench/latest/api_developer.html) provides a Workflow class, with all kinds of features and methods, and some of these are implemented as well in the Python API.
-Let's look at the creation of a workflow, and how to get the list of tasks in the workflow.
+Let's look at the creation of a workflow.

 In the C++ API, a workflow is created by calling the static method `createWorkflow()` of the Workflow class.
 In the REST API, we thus need some path that can be